Los Angeles Dodgers Logo

 Los Angeles Dodgers Emblem

-The twenty-one logos of this team are divided into two periods: before and after the move.
-In the first half, the variant with the letter B prevailed, since the franchise was located in Brooklyn, which was reflected in its name.
-Then she changed her name and then her location.
-In general, the club went through the renaming procedure ten times.
+The team’s twenty-one logos are divided into two periods: before and after the move.
+In the first half, the variant with the letter B prevailed, as the franchise was located in Brooklyn, which was reflected in its name.
+Then, it changed its name and location.
+Overall, the club underwent 10 name changes.

-As a result, in 1938, the inscription “Dodgers” appeared on the emblem, going diagonally from bottom to top.
-The train from the letter “s” goes far beyond its limits and almost reaches the capital “D.” A wide ribbon curls at the end and emphasizes the lower part of the logo.
+Eventually, in 1938, the emblem featured the inscription “Dodgers,” running diagonally from bottom to top.
+The trail from the letter “s” extends far beyond its limits, almost reaching the capital “D.” A wide ribbon twists at the end and underscores the bottom of the emblem.

 Los Angeles Dodgers Symbol

-The debut logo uses the Old English writing style.
-Next came the Bruce Double Pica typeface, with which the key symbol was executed.
-In 1938, a new version was approved with an italic font that most closely resembles handwritten text.
-The first letter is capitalized, the rest are lowercase.
-The word is written in calligraphic handwriting, semi-connected with a free-standing “D.” The rest of the letters are connected and have smooth transitions.
+The debut logo used Old English script.
+Then came the Bruce Double Pica font used for the key symbol.
+In 1938, a new version was approved, featuring a cursive font similar to handwriting.
+The first letter is uppercase; the rest are lowercase.
+The word is written in calligraphic handwriting, semi-connected with the separately standing letter “D.” The other letters are connected and have smooth transitions.

-The logo contains the blue word “Dodgers,” written in a custom handwritten font and positioned diagonally.
-A long line extends from the “s,” which underlines all letters except the first “D.” The team name stands out against a background of short red lines representing a baseball trail.
-The ball itself is slightly higher.
-It is painted white and has red outlines.
+The logo features the blue word “Dodgers” in a handwritten font, positioned diagonally.
+A long line extends from the letter “s,” underscoring all the letters except the first “D.” The team’s name stands out against the background of short red lines depicting a baseball path.
+The ball itself is located slightly above.
+It is white and has red outlines.

-As of 2021, none of the current Los Angeles Dodgers players were born in Los Angeles.
-Despite this, they successfully build their careers in the region.
+As of 2021, no current Los Angeles Dodgers players were born in Los Angeles.
+Despite this, they are successfully building their careers in this region.